Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Samy Camacho

-King Guillermo hasn’t raced since May 2, when he was second behind Nadal in the Arkansas Derby (division two) at Oaklawn Park.
-He previously won the Tampa Bay Derby at 49-1 odds in March.
-Camacho was on board for both of those rides.
+King Guillermo hasn’t raced since May 2, when he was second behind Nadal in the Arkansas Derby (second division) at Oaklawn Park.
+He won the Tampa Bay Derby at 49-1 in March.
+Camacho handled both of those rides.

 No. 7 Money Moves (30-1)